-Colorado law has several theft provisions, often described as embezzlement, shoplifting, false pretenses, larceny, and grand larceny.
-When a person commits a theft in Colorado that intends to deprive another person of something with value, there’s the threat of being charged with larceny.
+Colorado law has several theft provisions, often described as embezzlement, petty theft, false pretenses, theft, and grand theft.
+When a person commits a theft in Colorado that intends to deprive another person of something with value, there’s the threat of being charged with theft.

-Grand larceny occurs when someone steals property valued at more than $2,000.
-All grand larceny charges are considered a felony.
+Grand theft occurs when someone steals property valued at more than $2,000.
+All grand theft charges are considered a felony.

-Petty larceny occurs when someone steals property valued at less than $2,000.
-All petty larceny charges are considered a misdemeanor.
+Petty theft in Colorado occurs when someone steals property valued at more than $50 and less than $2000.
+Petty theft charges are considered a misdemeanor.

-However, robbery is considered a violent crime that forces an owner to give up the property because of force or threat.
-Burglary involves breaking into a structure or automobile to steal an item.
+Unlike theft, which does not occur through the use of force, robbery is considered a violent crime that forces an owner to give up the property because of force or threat.
+Burglary, on the other hand, involves breaking into a structure or automobile to steal an item.
 The burglar doesn’t need to physically break-in, but can simply walk into an open home or enter with a key when they weren’t permitted.

-Larceny is a misdemeanor as long as the taken property does not exceed a value of $2,000.
-However, once the value rises above $2,000, larceny will be charged as a felony offense.
+Theft is a misdemeanor in Colorado as long as the property taken exceeds $50 but does not exceed a value of $2,000.
+Once the value rises above $2,000, however, theft will be charged as a felony offense.

-Misdemeanor larceny is broken down into the following charges.
+Misdemeanor theft is broken down into the following charges.

 - Class 1 petty offense: Includes stolen property valued at $50 or less.
 An offender could face six months in prison and/or a $500 fine.